Find Your Circle

 *LLCs are subject to change year to year.

 - Students interested in participating in LLC’s will indicate interest on their EKU Housing Applications (available when the Housing Application opens).

 - Please follow the instructions on the EKU Housing Application, including the 150 word statement describing your interest in the LLC(s) you selected.

 - Students will begin receiving acceptance e-mails to their EKU e-mail account starting in early Spring on a rolling basis from when the LLC application was submitted.

-- If accepted, you will select a space within your LLC during First-Year Room Selection in the Summer.
+- If accepted, you will select a space within your LLC during First-Year Room Selection in May.

-- In order to ensure participation in a LLC for the 2023-2024 academic year, your EKU Housing Application must be complete by the end of May.
+- In order to ensure participation in a LLC for the 2024-2025 academic year, your EKU Housing Application must be complete by April 1.

 Current EKU Students

 - LLC Applications are due February 1, 2023 at 11:59 PM.
 Current students can apply for LLC’s by completing their housing application and paying the $100 Housing Commitment Fee.